marcosloic/angular2webpack/README.md

 #Angular2 starter with webpack and Firebase

 This is my development workflow for Angular2.
-It borrows heavily from the AngularClass starter kit, altered to suit my needs.
+It borrows a lot from the AngularClass starter kit, altered to suit my needs.

 ####How to start